grafana/jsonnet-libs/helm-util/package.md

 a different way was required.

-To work around this, [Tanka](https://tanka.dev) instead binds special functionality into Jsonnet that exposes this functionality.
+To work around this, [Tanka](https://tanka.dev) instead binds special functionality into Jsonnet that provides `helm template`.

 This however means this library and all libraries using this library are not compatible with `google/go-jsonnet` or `google/jsonnet`.